ismailazdad/NetflixClone_Capacitor_Android/README.md

 Please rate this project if you like it !!  :bowtie: :pleading_face: :star:

-This project is a front end clone of Netflix with interactive mouse event.
+This project is a front end clone of Netflix with interactive mouse event with two declination.

 It was created with React native app.